lorin/alloy-consistency/README.md

 ## Checking for violations

-We can use Alloy to check if these are violated:
+We can use Alloy to check if these properties can be violated given the constraints we've put on our model:

 ```alloy
 check NoCircularCausality